Did you know you can get paid market research jobs online?

-- Sign up for a couple of sites first rather than all in one go – that way you can see if it’s something you’re interested in without getting an avalanche of email!
+- Sign up for a couple of sites first rather than all in one go.
+This way you can see if it’s something you’re interested in without getting an avalanche of emails.

 - Because I’m signed up to several sites I check websites weekly (for example I check People for Research and Focus4People on Friday, Respondent on Monday and so on, otherwise you can easily lose a lot of time.

 - You will get a lot of email invitations to projects if you sign up to multiple sites.
 Because I don’t want to miss projects I have these coming into my main email and I do a quick scan every morning to see what’s come up and apply for the relevant ones.
 You might want to have a separate email.